contentful/slash-developers/out/javascript/tutorials/using-js-cda-sdk.md

 The object received by the Promise callback represents the Entry `5KsDBWseXY6QegucYAoacS` and contains two objects: `sys`, describing system properties of the entry, and `fields`, assigning specific values to the fields of its content type ('Product').

-For more details on the information contained on `sys` read the [common resource attributes](/developers/docs/references/content-delivery-api/#/introduction/common-resource-attributes) guide in the CDA API reference or the entities definitions in the [SDK reference](https://contentful.github.io/contentful.js/contentful/latest/Entities.html)
+For more details on the information contained on `sys` read the [common resource attributes](/developers/docs/references/content-delivery-api/#/introduction/common-resource-attributes) guide in the CDA reference or the entities definitions in the [SDK reference](https://contentful.github.io/contentful.js/contentful/latest/Entities.html)

 ## Retrieving all entries of a space